davidly/dos_compilers/README.md

 In some cases I've included user manuals in PDF form that I've found online for the various compilers.
 They sometimes match the version and sometimes not, but they are always helpful.

-I can vouch that the m.bat/m.sh script in each folder builds working benchmark binaries on Windows, Linux, and MacOS.
-In the cases of tools that can't be invoked via the command-line (e.g. Turbo Pascal), those tools also produce working benchmark binaries.
+I can vouch that the m.bat/m.sh script in each folder builds working benchmark binaries using NTVDM on Windows, Linux, and MacOS.
+In the cases of tools that can't be invoked via the command-line (e.g. Turbo Pascal), those tools also produce working benchmark binaries in NTVDM.

 It is my intention to show each tool in its best light with respect to the benchmarks.
 If you know of better optimization flags or ways to improve the benchmark source code for a given tool, please feel free to submit a pull request or open an issue.
-That said, I want to avoid cheap hacks like using peek/poke in BASIC instead of local variables.
+That said, I want to avoid cheap hacks like using peek/poke in BASIC instead of variables.

 The benchmarks include:
   * sieve: The classic from BYTE Magazine that counts prime numbers.